Kingston Parish Playpark Restoration

 These are the expected dates for meetings of Kingston Parish Council in 2025, but are subject to confirmation nearer the time:

-14th January, 20th February (extraordinary), 11th March, 13th May, 8th July, 9th September, 11th November
+14th January, 20th February (extraordinary), 11th March, 22nd April (extraodinary), 13th May, 27th May (extraordinary), 5th June (extraordinary), 8th July, 28th July (extraordinary), 9th September, 11th November

 Kingston Parish Clerk Susan Dalgleish